 Cal Maritime has four facilities that you may reside in.
-All first year students live either in Upper Residence Hall or on TSGB.
+All first year students live either in Upper Residence Hall or on TSGB with their divisions.
 All incoming students are placed in spaces on a first come, first served basis, while keeping specific needs in mind.
 All freshmen Deck and Engine students will live on the TSGB for one semester of their freshman year.

 The California Maritime Academy Student Handbook contains a complete list of all rules and regulations, which include compliance with local, state and federal laws.
 There is an additional supplement document of rules and regulations while living aboard the TSGB.
 Please note that the Captain and Chief Mate of the Training Ship Golden Bear may change the rules and regulations of shipboard living at any time.

-All students should plan on having a roommate.Our facilities only have seven rooms designated as single rooms.
-These are given out on a seniority basis.
+All students should plan on having a roommate.Our facilities only have seven rooms designated as single rooms which are given out on a seniority basis.
 The number of rooms for use as a single after placement is limited.
-These rooms will also be given out based on seniority.
 Throughout the processes of room changes and consolidation, some rooms may become available.
 The residents in these rooms will have the opportunity to declare and buy out their room as a single room if Cal Maritime does not have other needs.

 Housing assignments are made approximately one month before the start of school.
-At this time, the Housing and Residential Life Staff will contact all students at their Cal Maritime e-mail address of their assignment, roommate and check in appointment.
+At this time, the Housing and Residential Life Staff will contact all students at their Cal Maritime e-mail address of their assignment, roommate and check in appointment time.